 After graduating from our programme, women report positive changes in four key areas:

-Women develop health and well-being: Nearly 100 percent of participants report practising family planning at graduation, compared to less than 1 percent at enrolment.
+Women develop health and well-being: Nearly 95 percent of participants report practising family planning at graduation, compared to 1 percent at enrolment.

 Engaging Men Changes Attitudes